Getting Started with MicroPython and the SparkFun Inventor's Kit for micro:bit

 Code to Note

-One of the major drawbacks to using MicroPython with the micro:bit is that you can't import third-party modules.
-Or at least, we haven't had any luck flashing two Python files to the micro:bit.
-This code seems long because we had to paste the Servo Class code into our script.
+One of the major drawbacks to using MicroPython with the micro:bit is that you can't import third-party modules in Mu.
+Or at least, we haven't had any luck flashing two Python files in the editor to the micro:bit.
+This code seems long because we had to paste the Servo Class code into our script for ease of use .
 Ignoring the Servo Class code, let's look at what's happening inside the forever loop.

 The range function generates a list of numbers.
 In this experiment we are generating a list from 0--90 that increases by 5.